iamsonuram/Gold_Price_Prediction/README.markdown

    - This will launch the app, typically at `http://localhost:8501`.
 Open your browser to this URL if it doesn’t open automatically.

 2. **Using the App**:
-   - **Sidebar**: View the real-time price of Nippon India ETF Gold BeES (GOLDBEES.NS).
+   - **Sidebar**: View the real-time price of Gold ETF Gold BeES (IVZINGOLD.BO).
 If the fetch fails (e.g., due to no internet), an error message will appear.
    - **Grams of Gold**: Enter a positive number (e.g., `10` for 10 grams).
    - **Date Selection**: Use the calendar to select a date (restricted to May 22, 2025, to May 16, 2026) or enter a date manually in `YYYY-MM-DD` format (e.g., `2025-05-23`).
-   - **Predict Button**: Click to view the predicted price per gram, total price, and a note about the typical error range (400–600 INR).
+   - **Predict Button**: Click to view the predicted price per gram, total price, and a note about the typical error range (600 to 800 INR).
    - **Output**: Results or error messages (e.g., for invalid inputs) will appear below the button.

 ## Troubleshooting